newrelic/newrelic-opentelemetry-examples/getting-started-guides/javascript/instrumented/README.md

 1. **Backend**: A Node.js/Express server that exposes a REST API to calculate Fibonacci numbers.
 2. **Frontend**: A browser-based single-page application that utilizes the REST API to fetch Fibonacci numbers and visualize the sequence using Chart.js.

-The server-side code is organized in the following manner:

-- `server.js`: The main entry point of the server that sets up the Express app and listens for incoming connections.
-- `routes.js`: A separate module containing the Express routes for handling the Fibonacci REST API.

-The frontend code is organized in the following manner:
+The **frontend** code is organized in the following manner:

 - `index.html`: The HTML structure of the single-page application.
 - `app.js`: The JavaScript code responsible for handling user input, interacting with the backend REST API, and updating the chart.
 - `styles.css`: The CSS file containing the styles for the frontend.

+The **server-side** code is organized in the following manner:

+- `server.js`: The main entry point of the server that sets up the Express app and listens for incoming connections.
+- `routes.js`: A separate module containing the Express routes for handling the Fibonacci REST API.

 ## Installation